Zer0SZN/registrationAndLoginPage/README.md

 Registration and Login Page
-Responsive registration and login page with JavaScript
+Responsive registration and login page with JavaScript using strict rules and condition.

 <------------------------Framework-----------------------------/>